FFRI/FEXRD/docs_src/src/motivation.md

 # Why FEXRD?

-FFRI Dataset is a dataset that can be used for a wide variety of research by containing each tool's raw output (e.g., lief, TrID, and peHash).
-An example in the FFRI Dataset 2020 is shown below.
-It is formatted as JSON, and its keys correspond to the names of the tools, and its values correspond to the tool's raw outputs.
+The FFRI Dataset contains a wide variety of tools' raw outputs (e.g., lief, TrID, peHash), making it versatile for different research applications.
+Below is an example from the FFRI Dataset 2020, formatted as JSON.
+In this format, keys represent tool names, and values represent the tools' raw outputs:

 ```json
 {